-Katy Kell is an Australian author and visual artist.
-Her YA novels Juice and Mama’s Trippin’, and her short fiction, poetry, essays and artworks have appeared in anthologies, journals, magazines and newspapers.
-Her new novel manuscript explores the untold female history of Chloe (1875), a painting by French artist Jules Lefebvre.
-Chloe has hung at Young and Jackson Hotel in Melbourne since 1909, and is a much-loved cultural icon.
+Katy Kell is an award-winning Australian writer and visual artist.
+Her YA novels Juice and Mama’s Trippin’ were published by Fremantle Press, and her short fiction, poetry and essays have appeared in Text, Raudem, Index and other anthologies.
+She was recently awarded an Australian Society of Authors Mentorship for her new historical novel manuscript “Becoming Chloe” which explores the untold history of the model who sat for Chloe (1875), a nude painting by the French artist Jules Joseph Lefebvre.
+Chloe has been the star attraction at Young and Jackson Hotel in Melbourne since 1909, and is now a much-loved cultural icon.

 Katy is also a passionate cockatoo photographer.
 Rain, hail or shine, she can be spotted behind a bush with her camera at the ready.
-A perennial source of inspiration, cockatoos appear in her stories and painted artworks, especially black cockatoos with their crests and colourful tail feathers, and those plaintive yodelling cries that send shivers down her backbone.
+A perennial source of inspiration, cockatoos appear in her stories and painted artworks, especially black cockatoos with their crests and stunning tail feathers, and those plaintive yodelling cries that send shivers down her backbone.